 - Always keep tools and equipment stored in areas where they will not shift while traveling. - 2.
 Wherever possible, place heavy articles in storage compartments which are low and between the axles for better weight distribution. - 3.
-Use a "packaging" technique of the articles in a compartment to prevent shifting.
-If necessary, secure articles with straps to prevent movement.

-4. Be sure that containers holding liquids are capped and cannot tip or split.
+Use a "packing" technique of the articles in a compartment to prevent shifting.
+If necessary, secure articles with straps to prevent movement. - 4.
+Be sure that containers holding liquids are capped and cannot tip or spill.
 When glass containers (or dishes) are transported, secure them well to protect against accidental breakage.

 WARNING: ON SOME MODELS, STORAGE COMPARTMENTS UNDER THE SOFA BED, UNDER THE MASTER BED, AND IN SOME CLOSETS ALSO CONTAIN FURNACE UNITS.
-DO NOT STORE ANYTHING IN THE AREA OF THE FURNACE THAT WILL BLOCK OR RESTRICT RETURN AIR FLOW.
-ALSO, DO NOT STORE ANY COMBUSTIBLES IN THIS AREA.
+BE CAREFUL TO STORE ONLY ITEMS WHICH ARE NON-COMBUSTIBLE IN THESE COMPARTMENTS.

 WARNING: THE STORAGE COMPARTMENT UNDER THE MASTER BED IS EQUIPPED WITH A HEAVY-DUTY SPRING MECHANISM THAT ALLOWS YOU TO EASILY LIFT THE BED BOARD AND MATTRESS.
-HOWEVER, IF YOU SHOULD EVER REMOVE THE MATTRESS, BE CAREFUL WHEN LIFTING THE BED BOARD.
+HOWEVER, IF YOU SHOULD EVER REMOVE THE MATTRESS, BE CARE

+FUL WHEN LIFTING THE BED BOARD.
 STAND OUT OF THE WAY.
 WITHOUT THE WEIGHT OF THE MATTRESS, IT WILL COME UP FASTER THAN YOU MIGHT EXPECT.